Global Kilometer-Scale Simulations with ARP-GEM2: Effect of Parameterized Convection and Calibration: The ARP-GEM2 atmospheric model

 This section describes physical modifications and tuning adjustments made in transitioning from ARP-GEM1 to ARP-GEM2.
-The resolution-dependent tuning, in particular the treatment of deep convection, is addressed in Sections \ref{sec:simulations}\ref{sec:diluted},\ref{sec:resoltun}.
+The resolution-dependent tuning, particularly the treatment of deep convection, is addressed in Sections \ref{sec:simulations}\ref{sec:diluted},\ref{sec:resoltun}.
 Most physics modifications concern convection, particularly shallow convection, and associated recalibration, along with modifications in the general tuning of the model.
+These modifications aimed at reducing some biases observed in GS25, ensuring consistency with other schemes, adapting to high-resolution modeling, and including some design adjustments and modeling choices that have limited impact on overall simulation outcomes.
 These modifications are described in more detail in the Appendix.

-They aimed at reducing some biases observed in GS25, ensuring consistency with other schemes, adapting to high-resolution modeling, and including some design adjustments that are somewhat arbitrary but have limited impact on overall simulation outcomes.
+The deep convection triggering has been revised, reverting to the formulation originally proposed by \citet{jakob-2003} and the intensity of deep convection is reduced (Appendix \ref{app:deep}).
+The degree of dilution, through adjustment of entrainment and detrainment rates, is used as a main tuning parameter (Section \ref{sec:simulations}\ref{sec:diluted}).

 Concerning boundary layer clouds, a significant improvement is better modulation of mixing at the top of the boundary layer to prevent the destruction of stratocumulus cloud coverage.
-In ARP-GEM2, mixing at the top of the cloudy boundary layer is restricted to turbulent entrainment, while mass-flux mixing is applied only in clear-sky regions (see Appendix \ref{app:topentr}).
+In ARP-GEM2, mixing at the top of the cloudy boundary layer is restricted to turbulent entrainment by preventing shallow mixing where grid-scale clouds occur at the inversion (see Appendix \ref{app:topentr}).
 This approach prevents an overlap in the representation of the mixing process and promotes a better representation of stratocumulus layers.
-Note however, that low level cloud cover decreases with increasing resolution; hence, the increase in stratocumulus, related to the reduction in mixing, is counteracted by resolution effects at kilometer-scale resolution.
+Note, however, that low-level cloud cover decreases with increasing resolution.
+Therefore, the increase in stratocumulus, which is related to reduced mixing, is modulated by this resolution effect at kilometer-scale resolution.